sfcheung/rstylesf/README.md

 this_is_a_long_name <- c("a", "b", "c")
 ```

+NOTE: Actually, the reason is for quick double-click selection.
+With dots, editors I use do not treat
+the whole name as one word.
+It is quite inconvenient to me.

 ## Length

 Long names are OK with me.
-It is more important to know quickly what a variable is than to type less.
+My memory is not goot.
+It is more important to know quickly what
+a variable is than to type less.

 # Strings